 - BIS Certification: After BIS certification, manufacturers and importers must get their products tested to obtain the certification and toys must be of BIS certified.

-- Labeling and Packaging Regulations: Earlier I already mentioned about the Consumer Protection (E commerce) Rules which are applicable in India as other packaging laws in the country require products such as toys to be labelled in a certain way.
+- Labelling and Packaging Regulations: Earlier I already mentioned about the Consumer Protection (E commerce) Rules which are applicable in India as other packaging laws in the country require products such as toys to be labelled in a certain way.

 - Environmental Compliance: India is becoming increasingly aware and regulated of its plastic waste.
 Plastic Waste Management Rules may prevent sale of plastic toys; such plastic based toys imported.

-Read Our Handbook:Â
+Read Our Handbook:

 - Medical, Municipal and Plastic Waste Management Handbook

-- Handbook on Biodegradable Plastics (Eco Friendly Plastics)Â
+- Handbook on Biodegradable Plastics (Eco Friendly Plastics)

-- Modern Technology of Waste Management: Pollution Control, Recycling, Treatment & Utilization
+- Modern Technology of Waste Management

 - Bioplastics & Biodegradable Products Manufacturing Handbook